ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

     > Solution: Stay away from any kind of I/O, i.e. disk reads or writes, network calls, database calls, cloud interaction.
     > They do not belong to your unit-testing strategy, and even in integration testing use them only if they **REALLY CAN NOT BE AVOIDED**.

+1. Not knowing your testing framework is a pretty good way to butcher and obscure your test suite.
+    Similarly you can abuse mocking and stubbing your classes and functions, to ensure that nobody even you in two weeks understands whatever the test is doing.
+    Continue in that direction, and you will even find test that test nothing at all!

+    > Solution: Take the time to understand how your testing framework is designed, what it allows you to reuse and what you should rewrite.
+    > Limit the mocking to the strict minimum to avoid dependencies to external services, but beware of their dark side.

 1. Not properly setting up your local environment, and not learning to use your IDE/text editor is a very good way to set you up for failure.
     Although it may seem secondary, you absolutely need to properly configure and be comfortable with your local environment, to help you write tests and navigate your code.
     Otherwise it will become a mental blocker and a hidden obstacle to your workflow.